 HYANNIS – “There are no boat dealers here.
-The person you are talking to is the person who is going to be building your boat,” explained Scott Denton, a member of the boat show committee of the Cape Cod Marine Trade Association.
+The person you are talking to is the person who is going to be building your boat,” explained Scott Dayton, a member of the boat show committee of the Cape Cod Marine Trade Association.

-Denton, the owner of the Buzzards Bay Boat Shop of North Falmouth, said that the 11th annual Cape Cod Boatbuilders Show, held this weekend at the Resort and Conference Center in Hyannis, is for craftsmen and those looking to buy a custom-built boat.
+Dayton, the owner of the Buzzards Bay Boat Shop of North Falmouth, said that the 11th annual Cape Cod Boatbuilders Show, held this weekend at the Resort and Conference Center in Hyannis, is for craftsmen and those looking to buy a custom-built boat.

 Karen Crosby, who works in the E.M.
 Crosby Boatworks of West Barnstable, owned by her brother Ned Crosby, said, “We find a lot of tire kickers.”

 And while this is a trade show, Crosby said, “We’re here to meet people and greet people and make some friends.”